Nitya-Pasrija/World-Traveller/README.md

-# World-Travel
+# World Travel Pin Locator
-A travel memory capturing webapp for your faraway friends and family
+Collaborate and pin key memory moments at a particular place and share with your long distance friends and family members.